 - The total query rate to the root DNS system has been growing during the period in which new gTLDs were being delegated.
-More detailed analysis of the total query volume to the root DNS system indicates that we should distinguish between queries for valid and invalid TLDs, complemented with incidental peaks of query volumes during rare events.
+More detailed analysis of the total query volume to the root DNS system indicates that we should distinguish between queries for valid and invalid (non delegated) TLDs, complemented with incidental peaks of query volumes during rare events.
 The fraction of queries for invalid TLD names increased over time and was around 64% in the DITL 2016 measurements.
-We found no indication that the delegation of new gTLDs have contributed to this trend.
-Similarly, we found no indication that new gTLDs have contributed to incidental peaks of query volumes on 30 November 2015 and 25 June 2016). - Queries for new gTLDs did contribute to the valid query volume to the root DNS system although this contribution is very small.
+We found no indication that the delegation of new gTLDs contributed to this increase.
+Similarly, we found no indication that new gTLDs have contributed to incidental peaks of query volumes to the root DNS system (such as the unusually high query volumes on 30 November 2015 and 25 June 2016). - Queries for new gTLDs did contribute to the valid query volume to the root DNS system although this contribution is very small.
 For example, in the DITL 2016 measurements (April 2016), the fraction of queries for new gTLDs constituted only 1.1% of the total valid query volume received at the root DNS system (and it constituted only 0.4% of the total query volume).
-Although this fraction has been increasing slightly every year since the start of the New gTLD Program, we conclude that the contribution of queries for new gTLDs form an insignificant fraction of the total query volumes at the root DNS system. - In a more microscopic perspective, we can observe some specific effects of the delegation of new gTLDs.
-For example, when we zoom in on days around the delegation of a new gTLD, we see that the query rate that the root DNS system receives for that TLD does fluctuate.
+Although this fraction has been increasing slightly every year since the start of the New gTLD Program, we conclude that the contribution of queries for new gTLDs so far form an insignificant fraction of the total query volumes at the root DNS system. - In a more microscopic perspective, we can observe some specific effects of the delegation of new gTLDs.
+For example, when we zoom in on days around the delegation of a new gTLD, we see that the query rate the root DNS system receives for that TLD does fluctuate.
 But for each of these effects the root DNS system was capable of quickly converging to a new stable state.
-Moreover, we observed no significant impact of such fluctuations surrounding delegations on the Round Trip Time performance and the reachability of the root DNS system from the user's perspective (using measurements from outside the root DNS system).
+Moreover, we observed no significant impact of such fluctuations surrounding delegations on the Round Trip Time performance and the reachability of the

-The consistency of the data at the root is very high.
+- root DNS system from the user's perspective (using measurements from outside the root DNS system). - The consistency of the data at the root is very high.
 To verify the potential impact of the delegation of new gTLDs on the consistency of DNS data we scanned for root zone file errors and DNSSEC validation errors.
 The results from these (simple) scans show no indication that there has been an impact.

 Since our conclusion is limited to the results of the analyses that we designed and executed and is confined by the imperfections of the available measurement data, we have engaged with the technical DNS community at many events.
-The discussions during these events revealed no additional possible negative effects of the introduction of new gTLDs on the stability and security of the root DNS system.
+The discussions during these events revealed no additional possible negative effects of the introduction of new gTLDs on the stability and security of the root DNS system, and confirmed our measurement-based analyses as an appropriate approach.